University of Minnesota Administrative Policy

 • Monitor and report use of time distributions and variations from standard schedule.

-• Considers a request for variance from the standard class schedule when it is necessary, and if agreement about scheduling has not been reached at a lower level.
+• Considers requests for variance from the standard class schedule when it is necessary.

 History